kay-mw/portfolio/README.md

     </p>
 </div>
 ```
-Thanks to PicoCSS for styling, I think the website ended up looking pretty decent for my first ever website.
-Ok at least the home page, maybe not the dashboard...
+Thanks to PicoCSS for styling, I think the website ended up looking pretty decent for my first-ever website.
+Okay, at least the home page, maybe not the dashboard...

 ![home page](./images/firefox_4DIEhq58Ry.png)